Jodi Gray

 College of Medicine and Public Health

-Previously I have worked on a project that examined the methods used in cost-effectiveness analyses of new pharmaceuticals for the treatment of metastatic cancer.
-In particular, I examined the models used to predict survival beyond the follow up times observed in clinical trials.
+• Examined the methods used in cost-effectiveness analyses of new pharmaceuticals for the treatment of metastatic cancer, specifically looking at the models used to predict survival beyond the follow up times observed in clinical trials.

 Qualifications